Christopher J. Walsh

 Chris is a graduate of Yale University and American University Washington College of Law, where he served as managing editor of the American University Law Review and competed as a member of the Moot Court Honor Society.
 Prior to joining the firm, Chris completed a one-year fellowship with the Honorable Diana E. Murphy, U.S. Court of Appeals for the Eighth Circuit.

-False Claims Act Litigation
+False Claims and Anti-Kickback Investigations and Litigation

 - Represented pharmaceutical company in qui tam suit alleging payments to pharmacies violated the Anti-Kickback Statute.